Gellert5225/UniPlus/Docs/source/index.html.md

 ## Usage

-Our server is deployed on Heroku, to run the server locally, clone the GitHub repo, and go to the folder "server".
+Our server is deployed on Heroku, to run the server locally, clone the GitHub repo, and go to the folder "Server/Dev" or "Server/Prod".
 First, you need to install all node dependencies, simply run

 `npm install`